Evan Engram Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 Recent Performances

-- Against the Bears last week, Engram was targeted two times and totaled 12 yards on one reception.
+- In last week's matchup with the Bears, Engram hauled in one pass for 12 yards while being targeted two times.

-- Engram's over his last three games stat line reveals nine catches for 62 yards and one touchdown.
-He put up 20.7 yards per game, and was targeted 12 times.
+- In his last three games, Engram has collected 62 yards on nine catches with one touchdown, averaging 20.7 yards per game on 12 targets.

 Engram's New York Teammates